srinathmp1/pythonlearn/README.md

 # pythonlearn
-# This ia read me file
+# This is a read me file